RokoBasili/Ethical_Hacking_python_script/README.md

-# Ethical_Hacking_python_script
-Small Python script for most common operations for ethical hacking
+# Ethical Hacking script in Python for all round functionality